Discretization in Geometry and Dynamics

 Collaborative Project: Discretization in Geometry and Dynamics (DGD)

-This transregional research project is financed by the German Reserach Foundation (DFG) and is headed by the TU Berlin with the TUM as the partner university.
-Leading scientists from the FU Berlin, TU Graz, TU Wien and IST Austria complete the group.
-In a total of 17 projects, 120 mathematicians work on questions concerning the discretization of geometric structures and dynamic processes as well as in the area of computation.
+This transregional research project is financed by the German Research Foundation (DFG) and is headed by the TU Berlin with the TUM as the partner university.
+Leading scientists from the FU Berlin, HU Berlin, Universtität Potsdam, TU Wien, IST Austria and KAUST, Saudia Arabia complete the group.
+In a total of 17 projects, 120 mathematicians and computer scientists work on questions concerning the discretization of geometric structures and dynamic processes, as well as in the area of computation.

-Discretization enables the calculation and analsysis on computers and is used in areas such as computer graphics, digital signal processing and numerical simulations.
+Discretization enables the calculation and analysis on computers and is used in areas such as computer graphics, digital signal processing and numerical simulations.

 M10, Zentrum Mathematik